NicoHawai/Bash_BatteryCapacity_Laptop/README.md

 }
 ```

-Then in the same file
+Then in the same file (add or replace the line)

 ```